Norton Commando Timing Cover Removal and Installation

 Oil Feed Pipe

-On the bottom rear of timing cover, there is a bolt which holds the rocker oil feed pipe.
+On the bottom rear of cover, there is a bolt which holds the rocker oil feed pipe.
 The head measures 15.2mm (or .62") so neither metric or standard sockets will fit correctly.
-The proper size socket is a 5/16 Whitworth.
+The proper size socket is 5/16 Whitworth.

-Commando Timing Cover Bolts
+Timing Cover Bolts

-The 12 timing cover screws are comprised of (1) long, (7) medium, and (4) short.
+On early 850 models, the 12 timing cover screws are comprised of (1) long, (7) medium, and (4) short.
+On Mk3 models, they are all the same length.

-On these replacement Allen head bolts, measured lengths were 1", 1-1/8", and 1-1/4".
+On these replacement bolts, measured lengths were 1", 1-1/8", and 1-1/4".

 Wire Harness

 If you haven't done so already, disconnect the two contact breaker leads.
+They are male and female and pull apart from each other.

 TIP: Draw the bullet snap connectors through the the cover one at a time.

-Inside the cover is casting number 06-1072.
-This is not the part number.
-The part number is 06-6161.
+Inside this cover is casting number 06-1072.
+This is not a part number.
+The Norton part number is 06-6161.

 Polishing The Cover